meeshkan/unmock.github.io/docs/hello.md

 ## Next steps

 1. Learn how to define [services](layout.md)
-1. Learn how to override services' default behaviour by defining service [state](basic.md) on per-test basis
+1. Learn how to define [state](basic.md) for a service on per-test basis